watrall/lena/README.md

+LENA (Learner Engagement and Needs Assistant) is a lightweight AI chatbot designed to support students in online courses.
+It helps learners get quick, accurate answers about assignments, schedules, and university policies—reducing response time and instructor load while improving student confidence and course success.

+LENA isn’t meant to replace instructors.
+It handles common questions and points students toward resources, then automatically escalates anything it can’t answer to the instructor through Mattermost.
+Every question and interaction is logged, creating a feedback loop that helps instructors spot confusion early, adjust materials, and improve the course.

+Students interact through a simple chat interface that works on desktop and mobile.
+Instructors and course admins can view real-time insights in an analytics dashboard—tracking trends, top questions, and emerging pain points across multiple courses.
+The pilot version is fully containerized (FastAPI backend + Next.js frontend + Qdrant vector store) and integrates with GitHub Actions for automated testing and builds.

 # LENA – Learning Engagement & Navigation Assistant

 [![CI][ci-badge]][ci-workflow]

-LENA is our course-aware AI teammate.
-It sits between students and instructors to answer the routine questions, surface helpful context, and flag the messy threads that still need a human touch.
-The pilot runs in “no login” mode so we can iterate quickly with real classes.

-- **Student view** – Ask a question, get a sourced answer (see the [chat walkthrough](docs/screens/chat.png)).
+- **Student view** – Ask a question, get a sourced answer.
   - Each response links back to the syllabus, policy doc, or calendar event it pulled from.
   - When the bot isn’t confident, it invites the student to escalate to the instructor and collects consented contact info.
-- **Instructor view** – Review the course dashboard (peek at [insights](docs/screens/insights.png)).
+- **Instructor view** – Review the course dashboard.
   - KPI cards highlight volume, helpfulness, and escalations.
   - Trend charts and emerging pain points call out what needs syllabus edits or follow-up announcements.
 - **Admin / support staff** – Watch aggregate metrics across pilots, tune ingest jobs, and plug alerts into Mattermost or the LMS as needed.